ploetz-zeller/symbio-documentation/docs/admin/services/reporting-service/reporting-connector.md

 1. Create a directory to host the files of the connector service, e.g. _C:\SymbioServices\Reporting\Connector_
 2. After building the reporting project, which contains Conector Service, Copy all the debug/release files and folders of the service into this directory.
 3. In IIS Manager:
-    1. Create a new Application pool (No Managed Code/Integrated) and assign a user account with appropriate rights (full Control) to the created directory in step 1.
+    1. Create a new Application pool (No Managed Code/Integrated) and assign a user account with appropriate rights (Full Control) to the created directory in step 1.
     2. Create a new Application (Web Site) using the created pool and selecting the created directory.
     3. Note the resulting URL (composed of website binding URL and the selected alias/path of the new application).
 4. Configure the Connector by editing its appsettings.config files (can be found among the resulting build files).